Building the case for workplace strategy: maximizing ROI

 Real estate expenditure

-Better ability to attract and retain top talent:
+1. Better ability to attract and retain top talent

-Gallup reports that the conservatively estimated cost of replacing an individual employee can range from 0.5x to 2x the employee’s annual salary.
+Forbes reports that the estimated cost of replacing an individual employee is 33% of their annual salary.

-also known as the “bottom-line-killer.”
-This article will help you calculate the actual cost of employee absence (hint: it will shock you).
+Also known as the “bottom-line-killer.”
+This Honeydew Absencehub article will help you calculate the actual cost of employee absence (hint: it will shock you).

 Let DESIGN+BUILD maximize your investment